 But the question remains: Which island should I visit?

-It would be a good idea to bring a light jacket and breathable, waterproof rain coat or umbrella regardless of which island you choose to visit in December, just to be prepared for any type of weather while on vacation.
+It would be a good idea to bring a light jacket and breathable, waterproof raincoat or umbrella regardless of which island you choose to visit in December, just to be prepared for any weather while on vacation.

-Also keep in mind that the holiday season is often when hotel prices spike and travel to the Hawaiian Islands becomes a lot more expensive.
+Also, keep in mind that the holiday season is often when hotel prices spike and travel to the Hawaiian Islands becomes more expensive.

-By the time December 20th rolls around and through to the end of the New Year celebrations around January 3rd, every island in Hawaii is destined to be packed to the brim with tourists and good deals on lodging and airfare will be almost non-existent.
+By the time December 20th rolls around and through January 3rd, every island in Hawaii is destined to be packed to the brim with tourists.
+Usually meaning good deals on lodging and airfare will be almost non-existent.